richelbilderbeek/cpp/content/CppGetRandomNormal.md

 ///GetRandomNormal draws a random number from a normal distribution
-///with average mean and standard deviation of sigmal. double GetRandomNormal(const double mean = 0.0, const double sigma = 1.0) {
+///with average mean and standard deviation of sigma. double GetRandomNormal(const double mean = 0.0, const double sigma = 1.0) {
   //rd is used only to initialize mt with a truly random seed